 Bottom Line

-As a landlord, it’s important to follow the proper eviction process.
+As a landlord, it’s important to follow the proper eviction process in Florida.
 You must also adhere to other rental regulations such as state security deposit laws, lease termination regulations, and notice period rules.

 Do you need help keeping track of your legal responsibilities?
 If you do, contact Sun-Pro Realty and Management.
 We are a team of reliable property managers in Daytona Beach and the surrounding areas.